vincentmorneau/node-package-configurator/readme.md

-# APEX Publish Static Files
+# JSON Schema Local Configurator

 Receives a JSON Schema, deploys an HTML form and saves it locally.